Nibbels/sanlight-mesh-bluez-poc/docs/IOBROKER_INTEGRATION.md

-# ioBroker integration
+# ioBroker integration boundary

-The normal integration uses the native [`ioBroker.sanlightmesh`](https://github.com/Nibbels/ioBroker.sanlightmesh) adapter.
+The supported ioBroker integration is the native [`ioBroker.sanlightmesh`](https://github.com/Nibbels/ioBroker.sanlightmesh) adapter.

-The gateway installer already installs Mosquitto on the SANlight gateway Pi.
+The gateway installer already provides the authenticated Mosquitto broker on the SANlight gateway Pi.
+The ioBroker host does not need BlueZ, the private SANlight export, SSH access or the generic ioBroker MQTT adapter.
-There is no broker installation step on the ioBroker host.

 ```text
 SANlight gateway Pi